ben10dynartio/apps_mapyourgrid/README.md

 # GridInspector

 GridInspector is a suite of quality analysis tools for power grid data in OpenStreetMap.
-It is developped by Dynartio as part of the <a href="https://mapyourgrid.org" target="_blank">#MapYourGrid</a> initiative.
+It is developped by <a href="https://dynartio.com" target="_blank">Dynartio</a> as part of the <a href="https://mapyourgrid.org" target="_blank">#MapYourGrid</a> initiative.

 ## Related repository (data extraction)